shuailab/personal/students.md

 	* The Lee B. Lusted Student Prize from the Society for Medical Decision Making (SMDM) in 2016
 	* Research Intern at NEC Laboratories America, Inc.
 	* First position: Assistant Professor, Department of Industrial Engineering, University of Houston
+	* Current position: Associate Professor (with Tenure), Department of Industrial Engineering, University of Houston
 - Yazhuo Liu (graduated in 2015, co-advised with Dr. Jose Zayas-Castro at USF)
 	* Dissertation topic: "Patient Population, Clinical Association, and Systems Efficiency in Healthcare Delivery System"
 - Aven Samareh (graduated in 2019)